mongodb/docs/source/includes/api/list-tables/users/create-new-user-response.rst

    * - | ``programmaticApiKey``
        | ``.privateKey``
      - string
-     - Six alphanumeric characters that serve as the username of the first programmatic |api| key.
+     - Six alphanumeric characters that serve as the new |mms| username of the first programmatic |api| key.

    * - | ``programmaticApiKey``
        | ``.publicKey``
      - string
-     - Six alphanumeric characters that serve as the username of the first programmatic |api| key.
+     - Six alphanumeric characters that serve as the new |mms| username of the first programmatic |api| key.

    * - | ``programmaticApiKey``
        | ``.roles``
      - array of objects
-     - :doc:`Roles </reference/user-roles>` assigned to this
+     - :doc:`Roles </reference/user-roles>` assigned to the first
        programmatic |api| key.

    * - | ``programmaticApiKey``